PUBLIC EMPLOYEE LABOR RELATIONS

 VI.
 "Impasse" means the failure of the 2 parties, having exhausted all their arguments, to achieve agreement in the course of good faith bargaining, resulting in a deadlock in negotiations.

 VII.
 "Legislative body" means that governmental body having the power to appropriate public money.
-The legislative body of the state university system shall be the board of trustees.
+The legislative body of the state community college system and university system shall be the board of trustees.

 VIII.
 "Professional employee" means any employee engaged in work predominantly intellectual and varied in character, involving the consistent exercise of discretion and judgment, and requiring knowledge in a discipline customarily acquired in a formal program of advanced study.